Meet the CPP Aotearoa Team:

 Black and white photo of a smiling man wearing a wide-brimmed hat, with long hair and a beard, holding a guitar.

 Kyle emigrated from California to Aotearoa (New Zealand) on a Chemistry-based Fulbright scholarship in 2015.
-He came across the CPP in 2021 through the Step-Inside-the-Circle video as part of a Paradigms of Healing and Wholeness MS-level online course with his Compassion teacher, Fran Grace.
-A video call with Fritzi at the end of 2021 led him to his local Manawatū Prison.
+He came across the CPP in 2021 through the Step-Inside-the-Circle video.
+After coming to terms with the fact that his 20-year history of substance abuse and addictions were rooted in childhood trauma and living an inauthentic life.
+A call with CPP’s Founder, Fritzi Horstman, at the end of 2021 led him to his local prison.

 Zara Kant